RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./proto2js.md

                            If you do not specify a package, the package declaration from the .proto file is used instead.

- If none of -class, -commonjs or -amd is specified, the raw AST will be returned.
+ If none of -class, -commonjs or -amd is specified, raw JSON will be returned.

    -min                    Minifies the output.